Alison Uttley: Writing career

+Legacy

+From 1924 to 1938, Uttley lived at Downs House, 13 Higher Downs, Bowdon, Cheshire, which has a blue plaque commemorating her.

 In 1970 the University of Manchester awarded Uttley an honorary degree of Doctor of Letters for her literary work.
 In 2021, the university named one of its halls of residence Uttley House in her honour.

-In 2009 Alison Uttley's private diaries appeared, and she has been the subject of two biographies.
+In 2009 Uttley's private diaries were published, and she has been the subject of two biographies.